 I am a first generation Star Trek fan.
 The Original Series debuted about a year before I was born and concluded when I was almost two years old.
-I watched the show after school while it was in daily syndication in the mid-1970s, along with my other favorite show at the time, Batman starring Adam West.
+I watched the show after school while it was in daily syndication in the mid-1970s, along with my other favourite show at the time, Batman starring Adam West.

 Back then, kids could easily discover Star Trek in organic ways.
 The show was in syndication across the country on broadcast television.
 The Animated Series aired on Saturday mornings on NBC.
 Trek-themed toys were in Toys R Us.
 Trek comic books were floating around.
 And the Star Trek movie series debuted in cinemas in 1979, thanks to the popularity of Star Wars.
 Flash forward to today, and Star Trek is more easily available than ever before.
 Nearly all of the TV series are available on Netflix, and most of them are also available on other streaming services.
 The exception is Discovery, which is available only on CBS All Access.
 Meanwhile, at any point in time, most or all of the 13 Star Trek movies are available via various streaming platforms.